kubeflow/website/content/en/docs/gke/private-clusters.md

     * Firewall rules

-* Access to whitelisted (non Google) sites is blocked
+* Access to allowed (non-Google) sites is blocked

-  * The configuration uses CloudNat to allow selective access to sites
+  * The configuration uses CloudNat to allow selective access to sites/

-    * In addition to allowing IAP, this allows sites like GitHub to be whitelisted.
+    * In addition to allowing IAP, this allows sites like GitHub to be accessed.

   * In order for CloudNat to work you need

     * A default route to the internet
-    * Firewall rules to allow egress traffic to whitelisted sites
+    * Firewall rules to allow egress traffic to allowed sites

       * These rules need to be higher priority then the deny all firewall egress rules.